Contributing new content overview

 /content/en/docs/.
 Some of the reference documentation is automatically generated from scripts in the

-- Page templates control the presentation of documentation content in Hugo.
+- Page content types describe the presentation of documentation content in Hugo.

 - In addition to the standard Hugo shortcodes, we use a number of custom Hugo shortcodes in our documentation to control the presentation of content.